How long is the rental term?

 Who pays the return shipping and insurance?

-The client agrees to pay the return shipping as part of the rental fees.
+The client agrees to pay the return shipping.
 Be sure to insure the package as you are responsible for the tools until we receive them.
+We do not supply a return label.

 Why don’t you supply a return shipping label?